Wenjli974/Wenjli974/README.md

 Exploring new things, Keep curiosity alive

-Graduated from ETH Zurich and SJTU (Also a content creator, sharing advice on studying in Switzerland—feel free to check it out if you're interested!).
+Graduated from ETH Zurich and SJTU with degrees in Food Science (Direction - Statistics in Nutrition)

 Worked in AI product roles at multinational corporations and internet companies, and I've also done data engineering at a startup (seems like I’ve always been crossing boundaries, haha ;)

 Currently, I'm brainstorming projects that combine Nutrition + AI + data.

 If you're also interested, feel free to reach out!

+(✨ Used to be a content creator, sharing advice on studying in Switzerland—feel free to check it out if you're interested! ✨)

 ---